Some Smiths

 Fish Creek Park is a wonderful place to ride as well, with many trails throughout its boundaries.
 There are several entrances to the Park with ample parking space to leave your car (don't leave valuables behind though, as there are car trunk thieves around).

 slolomThe trip along the Bow River is often quite spectacular and can be quite peaceful with the city so close by.
-A special place is near the start of the trip, where the city has built a kayak slolom course in the river.
+A special place is near the start of the trip, where the city has built a kayak slalom course in the river.
 When not in use for events, the course is open to the public, so in summer you'll likely see people going through it in all manner of water vehicles.

 There are a number of places along the route where you could stop for a picnic lunch, especially if you included an extension into Fish Creek Park.